Lawin0129/LawinServer/CloudStorage/readme.txt

-Place all your cloudstorage files in this directory
+Place all your cloudstorage files in this directory.